tajespasarela/tailwind-editor/README.md

 "dev": "node ./src/tailwind-as-a-service.js & vite",
 ```

-Afterwards, we run the project and visit the locally served URL:
+Afterwards, we run the project and visit the locally-served URL:

 ```bash
 $ npm run dev